LAN255 - Outboard motor Vevor - Free user manual and instructions

 responsible for compliance could void the user's authority to operate the product.

-Note: This product has been tested and found to comply with the limits Class B digital device pursuant to Part 15 of the FCC Rules, These limits are designed to provide reasonable protection against harmful
+Note: This product has been tested and found to comply with the limits for a Class B digital device, pursuant to Part 15 of the FCC Rules.
+These limits are designed to provide reasonable protection against harmful

 interference in a residential installation.

-This product generates, uses and can radiate radio frequency energy, and not installed and used in accordance with the instructions, may cause harmful interference to radio communications.
+This product generates, uses and can radiate radio frequency energy and, if not installed and used in accordance with the instructions, may cause harmful interference to radio communications.
 However, there is no guarantee that interference will not occur in a particular installation.
 If this product does cause harmful interference to radio or television reception, which can be determined by turning the product off and on, the user is encouraged to try to correct the interference by one or more of the following measures.

 Reorient or relocate the receiving antenna.